Student Handbook for Master of Science Degree in Biomedical Engineering

 IX.
 Thesis Defense and Oral Comprehensive Examination

-When the student prepares for their defense, it must be noted that the academic timeline and terms between the two institutions throughout the school year do not perfectly align. here are a few points in time during the year where Marquette’s calendar may be in one term, while MCW’s calendar is in another.
+When the student prepares for their defense, it must be noted that the academic timeline and terms between the two institutions throughout the school year do not perfectly align.
+There are a few points in time during the year where Marquette’s calendar may be in one term, while MCW’s calendar is in another.
 When applying for graduation, the student would apply under (Current Term) Graduation at Marquette while also applying under (Current Term) Graduation at MCW.
 The student should work with the department administration as well as the graduate school to confirm dates and ensure that the correct applications for graduation have been submitted.

-• Application for Degree
+X. Application for Degree

-• Time Limitations
+XI.
+Time Limitations

 A student must complete all of the requirements for a MS degree within six years.
 If courses from other universities are transferred into the BME MS degree program and if those courses were taken prior to work at MU and MCW, the beginning date of the first course will be used to establish the beginning of the student’s time period.

-X. Learning Objectives
+XII.
+Learning Objectives

 • Demonstrate critical thinking skills: This is measured via the thesis defense and a survey sheet that is completed by each of the thesis committee members.
-This requires: demonstration of the execution of a well-thought-out research project plan; completion of an independent research experience; ability to critically evaluate work of others in the thesis-related research area.
+This requires: demonstration of the execution of a well-thought-out research project plan; completion of an independent research experience; ability to critically evaluate the work of others in the thesis-related research area.

 • Communication of Technical Information Appropriately for Audience: This is measured via the thesis defense and a survey sheet that is completed by each of the Thesis Committee members.
 This requires: a professional quality oral and graphic presentation; a professional quality written thesis.